Pay for Snow Days and Other Inclement Weather Days

 Exempt employees are those who are exempt from overtime pay requirements.
-Exempt employees are typically paid a salary, and earn a specific minimum salary (in 2017, that salary is $47,476 per year).
+Exempt employees are typically paid a salary, and earn a specific minimum salary.

 The guidelines for paying exempt employees are different based upon whether the company is closed because of the weather or whether the company is open and the employee opts to stay home.
 Read below for more information about each scenario.